scylladb/scylla-manager/docs/source/repair/repair-slower.rst

 By default Scylla Manager runs repairs with full parallelism and intensity one.

 Reduce amount of work performed by a single Scylla repair job.
 If ``--intensity`` has been previously increased, try setting it to ``--intensity 1``.
-That reduces the number of token ranges repaired in a single chunk of work.
+That reduces the number of token ranges repaired in a single Scylla repair job.
 Beware that 0 is a special value, it means max intensity.

 Try setting ``--parallel 1``, that would cap the number of Scylla repair jobs in the cluster to one, frees nodes that are not being repaired.